SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 * **max-entities-within-aabb**

   | Maximum amount of entities any given entity or block can collide with.
-This improves
-  | performance when there are more than ``8`` entities on top of each other such as a 1x1
+  | This improves performance when there are more than ``8`` entities on top of each other
-  | spawn pen.
-Set to ``0`` to disable.
+  | such as a 1x1 spawn pen.Set to ``0`` to disable.
   | **Type:** ``int``
   | **Default:** ``8``
   |